 Full Steam Coffee Shop

-The first step in our logo process is to obtain all of the pertinent information about the business and the goals for the project from the client.
-As we onboard a new client looking for a logo, we provide a creative questionnaire and have them answer all the questions.
+The first step of our logo process is to obtain all of the pertinent information about the business and the goals for the project from our client.
+To do so, we provide a creative questionnaire for our client to complete.

-From there, the design lead on the project reviews the questionnaire to assure that no further information is needed before our team assembles for our first strategy session.
-Before we go any further, we clarify any questions we have about the information our client provided.
+From there, the design lead on the project reviews the answers and assures that no further information is needed before our team assembles for our first strategy session.
+If necessary, we clarify any questions we have about the information our client provided.